 According to the US Department of Labor, they are “the designers, creators, and inventors of new technology.
 By creating new technology, or finding alternative uses for existing resources, they solve complex business, scientific, and general computing problems.”
-For more details on the work of computer scientists, visit the computer science pages of Occupational Outlook Handbook, and the Computer Science department website.
+For more details on the work of computer scientists, visit the computer science pages of Occupational Outlook Handbook, and the Computer Science department at Columbia.

 At Columbia, we have a steady rise in employers from all fields seeking to recruit computer science students.
-According to the US Department of Labor, “computer scientists are increasingly employed in every sector of the economy (from government to industry, academia, and nonprofit), but the greatest concentration of these workers, about 23%, are in the computer systems design and related services industry.
+According to the US Department of Labor, “computer scientists are increasingly employed in every sector of the economy (from the government to industry, academia, and nonprofit), but the greatest concentration of these workers, about 23%, are in the computer systems design and related services industry.
 Many computer scientists are also employed by software publishing firms, scientific research and development organizations, start-ups, and in education.”

 Computer Science Job Search

 The key is to start your search so that you do not miss opportunities.
 Use resources like the professional associations listed below to apply to positions and seek out networking opportunities, attend CCE’s Startup Career Fair, Engineering Career Fair, Engineering Industry Showcase, and Tech Connect.
 Also, pay attention to your departments’ emails.
 Opportunities are available throughout the country, but the largest number of jobs are found in the Silicon Valley in northern California and states such as Texas, Virginia, Massachusetts, Washington, and New York.

 - Science Technology Engineering Internship Program (STEP) and other CCE sponsored international and national internship programs

 - Career Fairs and Networking Events: Attend our career fairs and special events throughout the year including the Engineering Career Fair and Startup Career Fair.